message/iata/FR.md

 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
 - the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac.
+Passengers with a vaccination certificate showing that they were fully vaccinated more than 270 days before arrival, must have received a booster dose.
 - More exemptions can be found at <a href="https://tinyurl.com/2p8mf8fy2">https://tinyurl.com/2p8mf8fy2</a>.
 2. Passengers must have a completed sworn statement obtained at <a href="https://tinyurl.com/2p8mf8fy">https://tinyurl.com/2p8mf8fy</a>
 3. Passengers arriving from red list countries: Afghanistan, Belarus, Congo (Dem.
 Rep.), Georgia, Mauritius, Montenegro, Nigeria, Pakistan, Suriname, Tanzania, Turkey, USA or Zambia must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.